-- Katara from Avatar The Last Airbender.
-She once detained the group for three days to help a village who lived on a polluted river, even destroying the factory that polluted it, in spite of being on a tight schedule.
+- Katara from Avatar: The Last Airbender.
+She once detained the group for three days by essentially poisoning Appa (well, she just fed him berries to turn his tongue purple, but she had no idea whether he could safely eat them) to help a village who lived on a polluted river, even destroying the factory that polluted it, in spite of being on a tight schedule.

 - Sam in Danny Phantom forces Vegan meals and steals frogs from being dissected in her school, displays her disguise on a Beauty Contest to bring individuality to the girls, and other humanitarian beliefs she has up her sleeves.
 When she's not doing that, then she makes sure Danny is going the right path.